How to buy Reliance Worldwide Corporation (RWC) shares in Australia

 Reliance Worldwide Corporation share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Reliance Worldwide Corporation's is 1.3881.
-This would suggest that Reliance Worldwide Corporation's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Reliance Worldwide Corporation's is 1.007.
+This would suggest that Reliance Worldwide Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Reliance Worldwide Corporation overview

-Reliance Worldwide Corporation Limited, together with its subsidiaries, designs, manufactures, and supplies water flow, control, and monitoring products and solutions for residential, commercial, and industrial applications.
-It offers fittings and pipes, including plumbing fittings, piping, and related products for the installation and repair of water reticulation systems; pipe support systems; and firestop solutions.
-The company also provides control valves, such as temperature and pressure relief valves for domestic and commercial storage hot water systems; non-return isolating valves; pressure regulation valves; backflow prevention devices; and specialist water safety valves.
-In addition, it offers thermostatic products comprising a range of thermostatic mixing valves, tempering valves, and thermostatic cartridges; and other products, which include underfloor heating components and kit systems, and water meters, including pneumatic and hydraulic fittings, water mains connection fittings, and repair sleeves and fire safety system products.
-The company provides its products under the SharkBite, JG Speedfit, HoldRite, CashAcme, Reliance Valves, StreamLabs, and John Guest brands.
-It has operations in Australia, New Zealand, Korea, China, the United States, Canada, the United Kingdom, Spain, Italy, Germany, France, the Czech Republic, and Poland.
+Reliance Worldwide Corporation Limited, together with its subsidiaries, engages in the design, manufacture, and supply of water flow, control, and monitoring products and solutions for plumbing and heating industries.
+It offers plumbing solutions comprising brass and plastic push-to-connect plumbing fittings, other fittings, pipes, valves, and integrated installation solutions; appliance installations solutions, such as fluid tech and appliance installation and repair services; and other products.
+The company provides its products under the SharkBite, JG Speedfit, HoldRite, CashAcme, Reliance Valves, MultiSafe, and John Guest brands.
+It distributes its products through retail, wholesale, and original equipment manufacturers (OEMs).
+The company operates in Australia, New Zealand, Korea, China, the United States, Canada, the United Kingdom, Spain, Italy, Germany, France, the Czech Republic, and Poland.
 Reliance Worldwide Corporation Limited was founded in 1949 and is headquartered in Atlanta, Georgia.

 Frequently asked questions